EducloudHQ/rest_with_cdk_typescript/content/update/create_an_api_gateway.md

 ## Create an API Gateway REST API

 Create an API Gateway `REST API` to handle the API requests and forward them to the Lambda function.
+Navigate to `lib/*-stack.ts` and modify it with the following code.

 ```ts